Deeco-Commerce/deeco/README.md

 ## Live demo

+> For the Soonami Venturethon: https://youtu.be/VXQnWK5BfSE

-> You can watch a live demo of the project here - https://www.awesomescreenshot.com/video/13008461?key=e8314a86270462007152e3b172ec00aa - checkout the demo video(of the stand-alone store) to get wowed even further.
+> You can watch a live demo of the initial POC of the project here - https://www.awesomescreenshot.com/video/13008461?key=e8314a86270462007152e3b172ec00aa - checkout the demo video(of the stand-alone store) to get wowed even further.

 ## Screenshots